rafnixschaf/iota/crates/sui-framework/docs/stardust/timelocked_balance.md

 <a name="0x107a_timelocked_balance_ENotEnough"></a>

-For when trying to extract more or equal than there is.
+For when trying to extract a balance that is equal to or larger than the locked value.

 <pre><code><b>const</b> <a href="timelocked_balance.md#0x107a_timelocked_balance_ENotEnough">ENotEnough</a>: u64 = 0;